tncma/Thuli/README.md

   Thuli is a Drupal installation profile by itself.
 So, if you'd be installing the site from the UI, you can just choose the profile as *Thuli* in the first page and then proceed as you would [normally install any other Drupal site](https://drupal.org/documentation/install/beginners).

   If you are using `drush`, you can execute the following command and you'll be done!
-Navigate to the URL of the site and login with the username `admin` and password `admin`:

       drush si thuli
         --db-url="mysql://dbuser:dbpass@dbhost/dbname"
         --account-name="admin"
         --account-pass="admin"
+        --site-name="Thuli"
         --verbose

+  Navigate to the URL of the site and login with the username `admin` and password `admin`.

 - **Mobile**